datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 To make it easier we will combined the vcf2tsv command with tabix to limit our analysis to one locus only, but the command might be run on the whole vcf file:

 ```
-$ vcf2tsv  -n NA  mysliceofY.vcf.gz  > myinfo.out
+$ vcf2tsv  -n NA  chrY.vcf.gz  > myinfo.out
 ```

-### 4 Extract a genotype
+### 4 - Extract a genotype

 In this exercise we want to know the genotype of  individuals  HG00117 and HG00101 on chromosome Y in the region between base 2,655,180 and base  2,658,745.
 This example will show you both how to extract genotype information and how  to combine commands of the vcflib.

-We will  first select the region (but it can also be a single locus) with tabix and then ask vcfkeepsamples to process the standard out (-)  to slice the vcf for individual HG00117.
+We will  first select the region (but it can also be a single locus) with tabix and then ask vcfkeepsamples to process the standard out (*-*)  to slice the vcf for individual HG00117.
 Finally we will ask vcfgenotypes to extract the genotype:

 ```
-$ tabix -h mysliceofY.vcf.gz  Y:2655180-2658745 | vcfkeepsamples  -  HG00117 HG00101 | vcfgenotypes   -
+$ tabix -h chrY.vcf.gz  Y:2655180-2658745 | vcfkeepsamples  -  HG00117 HG00101 | vcfgenotypes   -
 Y       2655180 G       A       G,A     HG00101:G       HG00117:G
 Y       2655471 A       C       A,C     HG00101:A       HG00117:A
 Y       2655754 A       T       A,T     HG00101:A       HG00117:A